pedroalmeida415/blender-checkpoint/README.md

 - [ ] Achievements using "Menu List" from "Add Curve: extra objects" Addon - or rather, a grid-like, showin the achievements and icons, with the description of the achievement when unlocked and hovered - 2.0

 - [ ] MAKE HELPER FUNCTION TO CHECK IF FILE NAME CHANGED AND WARN USER - Check if filename é o mesmo que está no state, caso contrário, exibir warning do erro e não exibir as listagens - ACTUALLY, ask user if that is intended and display button to update it on persisted state if yes to correctly manage files - fácil
-- [ ] Button in preferences to delete unused checkpoints - fácil
+- [x] Button in preferences to delete unused checkpoints - fácil - actually implemented it in such a way that when deleting checkpoint it searches other timelines to see if it is being used, if not then we remove the saved file
 - [x] Search for backups by description - médio - actualy really easy

 - [x] Action button to edit selected save description - fácil